zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2024-02-22】[charlax / professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious software engineers
+* 【2024-02-22】[GopeedLab / gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
+Built with Golang and Flutter.
+* 【2024-02-22】[Kalabasa / htmz](https://github.com/Kalabasa/htmz) - html with targeted manipulation zones
+* 【2024-02-22】[QuivrHQ / quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠 A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...) & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.
 * 【2024-02-21】[karpathy / minbpe](https://github.com/karpathy/minbpe) - Minimal, clean, code for the Byte Pair Encoding (BPE) algorithm commonly used in LLM tokenization.
 * 【2024-02-21】[CorsixTH / CorsixTH](https://github.com/CorsixTH/CorsixTH) - Open source clone of Theme Hospital
 * 【2024-02-21】[mut-ex / gligen-gui](https://github.com/mut-ex/gligen-gui) - An intuitive GUI for GLIGEN that uses ComfyUI in the backend